 1. Put a Free-Standing Drawer Unit in a Cupboard (Secure w/ Bungee)

 These cabinet-sized drawer units are pricey, but if you have the money they can be one of the best ways to use RV cabinet space that may otherwise be wasted.
 Kayla and I don’t use them because of the price, but we’d love to have them if we had the extra money!
 Secure them with bungee cords to keep them from opening on the move.

 2. Get an Over-The-Door or Door-Mounted RV Trash Can

 An RV trash can on the floor takes up a lot of space… but you need a trash can.
-Trust me – Kayla and I went weeks without a trash can in the RV and it’s a huge pain.
+Trust me – I went weeks without a trash can in the RV and it’s a huge pain.
 This over-the-door trash can saves space and is totally out of the way!

 3. Use Storage Bins in Your RV Shelves

 Storage bins are probably the number one most important piece of the RV organization puzzle.
 We have a dozen, and could probably use two dozen more.
 You can use them in cupboards, drawers, and in the outside storage compartments.
 Label them for bonus points!

 4. Replace Your Tea Kettle with This Foldable One

 Cookware can be the biggest space sucker of all the items in your RV.
 If you like to heat your water with a kettle, getting a collapsible tea kettle will save you a lot of room and headaches.
 You can also get collapsible colanders and even collapsible pots!